Hanyani13/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. there is no place like home. written the script that changes working directory to home.
 3. the long format
-listed files that are in the working directory with a long format.
+endlisted files that are in the working directory with a long format.
+4. Hidden files
+list hidden files in the working directory.